Brian Chevreuil

-Brian Chevreuil (born 26 February 1997) is a professional footballer who plays as a midfielder for Championnat National club Borgo.
-Born in France, he represents Haiti at international level.
+Brian Chevreuil (born 26 February 1997) is a professional footballer who plays as a midfielder for Championnat National 3 club Bourges Moulon.
+Born in France, he plays for the Haiti national team.

 Club career

 Chevreuil signed his first professional contract on 27 June 2017 with Châteauroux.
 He made his professional debut for the club in a 1–0 Ligue 2 loss to Valenciennes on 4 August 2017.

 International career

-Born in France to a Haitian father and a Réunionais mother, Chevreuil represents Haiti internationally.
+Born in France to a Haitian father and a Réunionais mother, Chevreuil holds French and Haitian nationalities.
+He represents Haiti internationally.
 He represented the Haiti U20s at the 2017 CONCACAF U-20 Championship.
 Chevreuil made three appearances in total, scoring in his debut against Saint Kitts and Nevis U20.

 Chevreuil made a FIFA-unrecognised debut for the senior Haiti national team in a 1–0 friendly win over UAE on 10 November 2017.
 His first FIFA-recognised match for Haiti was on 29 May 2018 in a 4–0 friendly loss to Argentina.
 He scored his first international goal in his third appearance for the national team as Haiti beat Jordan 2–0 in a friendly in Riffa.